giantswarm/devplatform-template-python-service/project-template/README.md

 ## Features included

 - automatically build a container image and a Helm chart
+  - use Cloud Native Buildpacks to build the container image
 - upload build artifacts to GitHub: create a release for the binaries, upload the container image and the Helm chart to GitHub's OCI registry
 - included security: vulnerability scans for go sources, generation of SBoM, singing artifacts with `cosign`